 The Company was listed on 5th December 2005 with 5 uranium exploration projects and diverse iron, nickel and gold prospects.
-Dynasty quickly identified the need to expand the energy portfolio in particular the Board determined to focus on uranium and Coal Seam Gas exploration projects.
+Dynasty quickly identified the need to expand the energy portfolio and in particular the Board determined to focus on uranium and coal seam gas exploration projects.

 Dynasty has an advantage with the quality of its landholding and it has access to excellent infrastructure to develop any gas resource (reserve).
-Dynasty Metals Australia can unlock the potential value of any Coal Seam Gas resource it discovers and there is a high demand for both gas and electricity supply.
+Dynasty can unlock the potential value of any coal seam gas resource it discovers and there is a high demand for both gas and electricity supply in the immediate area.

-Dynasty is one of a select few companies who have access to Coal Seam Gas exploration in the North Perth Basin.
-It has carved out a strategy to explore for Coal Seam Gas at the Irwin River coal measures under a granted Special Prospecting Authority.
-The options for development in this location are favourable for any future sales of gasif a Coal Seam Gas resource is identified.

-It is close to the intended market, there is increased demand with new industry in the region and there is available pipeline capacity.
+Dynasty is one of a select few companies who have access to coal seam gas exploration in the North Perth Basin.
+It has carved out a strategy to explore for coal seam gas at the Irwin River coal measures under a granted Special Prospecting Authority.
+The options for development in this location are favourable for any future sales of gas if a resource is identified.
+The project is close to the intended market, there is increasing demand with new industry in the region and available pipeline capacity exists.

-The West Australian domestic gas market is changing and smaller companies such as Dynasty may well have a greater part to play in this deregulated market.
-There is a gas shortage in WA and it will manifest itself most between now and 2010.
+The Western Australian domestic gas market is changing and smaller companies such as Dynasty may well have a greater part to play in this deregulated market.
+A current gas shortage in WA will manifest itself most between now and 2010.

-West Australia is Australia's most gas dependant state.
-Fifty one percent of its energy comes from gas.
+Western Australia is Australia's most gas dependant state, fifty one percent of its energy comes from gas.
 WA's economic prosperity and Australia's ability to meet future climate change and greenhouse gas reduction initiatives hinge on competitively priced domestic gas supplies.

-Key results to date for Coal Seam Gas and Uranium exploration:
+Key results to date for coal seam gas and uranium exploration:

-- Grant of SPA for Coal Seam Gas exploration in the North Perth Basin; - Commence 100km program to geophysical delineate depth and extent of Coal Seam Gas within the coal measures; - Grant of Yanrey Uranium Exploration licences; - Commence airborne electromagnetic (RepTEM) survey at Yanrey; - Expand the Uranium exploration portfolio to Northern Territory; - Commence Uranium exploration in Botswana, Africa; - Building a prospective energy portfolio 100% Dynasty owned both nationally and internationally;
+- Granted SPA for coal seam gas exploration in the North Perth Basin; - Commenced 100km2 program to geophysical delineate depth and extent of Coal Seam Gas within the coal measures; - Grant of Yanrey uranium exploration licences; - Commenced airborne electromagnetic (RepTEM) survey at Yanrey; - Expanded the uranium exploration portfolio to Northern Territory; - Commence uranium exploration in Botswana, Africa; - Building a prospective energy portfolio 100% Dynasty owned both nationally and internationally;